 Bürger’s Sociopolitical Approach

 In reorienting the avant-garde toward mass culture, Peter Bürger’s influential Theory of the Avant-Garde (1974, 1980, English translation 1984) seems to align better with these aspects of Loy’s avant-garde practice.
-Burger takes a sociopolitical approach, conceiving of the avant-garde as groups as committed to artistic experimentation and innovation and opposed to bourgeois society rather than to mass culture.
-The avant-garde rejects the bourgeois institution of art and its idealization of artistic autonomy because they effect a separation between art and everyday life.
+Burger takes a sociopolitical approach, conceiving of the avant-garde as groups committed to artistic experimentation and innovation and opposed to bourgeois society rather than to mass culture.6 The avant-garde rejects the bourgeois institution of art and its idealization of artistic autonomy because they effect a separation between art and everyday life.
 For Burger, the avant-garde attacks bourgeois institutions and values in an effort to reconnect art with everyday life and make it available and accessible to the masses.
 Marcel Duchamp exemplifies this stance.
-His “ready-mades” insert quotidian objects (a overturned urinal, a shovel, a bicycle wheel) into the hallowed realm of art, thereby subverting its institutional pretensions to grandeur.
+His “ready-mades” insert quotidian objects (an overturned urinal, a shovel, a bicycle wheel) into the hallowed realm of art, thereby subverting the bourgeois art institution’s pretensions to grandeur while expanding what art can be.

-Some of Loy’s work resembles Duchamp’s, especially her 1917 contributions to the Dada little magazine The Blindman and the constructions made from cast-off objects she collected while living in the Bowery in the 1940s.
+Some of Loy’s work resembles Duchamp’s, especially her 1917 contributions to the Dada little magazine The Blindman and her Constructions made from cast-off objects she collected while living in the Bowery in the 1940s and early 1950s.
 But other work, such as her celebrated 1923 poem “Apology of Genius,” revile the uncomprehending masses and elevate the artistic genius to a position of isolation and alienation.
-Loy’s stance toward mass culture is thus inconsistent, changing throughout her career.
+Loy’s stance toward mass culture and the democratic possibilities of art is thus inconsistent, changing throughout her career.

-In addition, subverting the hallowed realm of art is a privilege available only to those who have access to that institution.
-While Loy gained access primarily through her relationship to influential male figures, such as Carl Van Vechten, Ezra Pound, and Marcel Duchamp, many writers and artists of color were excluded from the organizations and publishing venues that gave recognition to artists and endowed their work with value.
+In addition, subverting the hallowed realm of art is a privilege available only to those who have access to art’s bourgeois institutions.
+While Loy gained access to cultural institutions primarily through her relationship to influential male figures, including Carl Van Vechten, Ezra Pound, Julien Levy, and Marcel Duchamp, many women and artists of color were excluded from the galleries, museums, and publishing venues that gave recognition to artists and endowed their work with value.
+Moreover, as Stephen Ross points out, women often “had their work appropriated and displayed by men as their own,” and influential men like Ezra Pound “tried to destroy powerful female poets like Amy Lowell.”7